merak48763/mc-codex/README.md

   - is an enchanted book,
   - is enchanted, and
   - doesn't hide the stored enchantment tooltip text.
+- `#codex:describe/potion`: Called when describing an item which:
+  - has potion content component, and
+  - doesn't hide the potion content tooltip text.
 - `#codex:describe`: Called when describing any item.

 In these functions, the following contexts are provided: